alemirone/blosc2_htj2k/README.md

 1. The HDF5 layer must find the Blosc2 HDF5 filter.
 This filter owns HDF5
    filter id `32026` and is normally discovered with `HDF5_PLUGIN_PATH`.
-2. The Blosc2 layer must then resolve codec id `40`, whose registry name is `htj2k`.  c-blosc2 first tries to load `libblosc2_htj2k.so` directly.
-If that fails and `python` or `python3` is callable, c-blosc2 runs a short discovery helper:
+2. The Blosc2 layer must then resolve codec id `40`, whose registry name is `htj2k`.

+c-blosc2 does not start Python first.
+The normal C/C++ loading path is:

+1. Try to load the codec library directly with the platform dynamic loader (`libblosc2_htj2k.so`, `libblosc2_htj2k.dylib`, or `blosc2_htj2k.dll`).
+   This uses the usual runtime library search paths: RPATH, system library directories, `LD_LIBRARY_PATH` on Linux, `DYLD_LIBRARY_PATH` on macOS where permitted, or `PATH` on Windows.
+2. Only if that direct lookup fails, and only if `python` or `python3` is callable, c-blosc2 can run a short optional discovery helper:

    ```bash
    python -c "import blosc2_htj2k; blosc2_htj2k.print_libpath()"